 Who says being a wedding photographer was easy?
-If you are one, you have to compete with dozens and dozens of other photographers who might just be as good, if not better than you, and offer packages attractive enough to clients but not too cheap to not support your profession.
+If you’re newer to the photography industry, you’ll quickly see that you have to compete with dozens and dozens of other photographers who might just be as good, if not better than you.
+Plus, you’ll need to offer packages attractive enough to clients but not too cheap to not support your profession.

 That’s just a starter.
 There are many more challenges wedding photographers face.
 If you’re clueless about the other aspects of it, it’s easy to dismiss wedding photography as a waste of money when in fact there is a lot more to it than just clicking the camera multiple times.